 The members of staff include Partners Eugene O’Connor, James McElwee and Associate Solicitor Deborah Holland, Solicitor Laura Leogue, together with support staff, including Joan Dobson, Caroline Ryan, Louise Ballesty, Catherine Brennan, Jurgita O’Reilly, Ruth Emmanuel.

 Partner, Solicitor and Coroner

-Eugene O’Connor is the Managing Partner of Rolleston McElwee Solicitors and previously was the Managing Partner of Rolleston Solicitors since 1992 until its merger with McElwee Law.
+Eugene O’Connor is the Managing Partner of Rolleston McElwee Solicitors LLP and previously was the Managing Partner of Rolleston Solicitors since 1992 until its merger with McElwee Law.

 A solicitor and law graduate with 36 years post qualification experience, Eugene is experienced in all aspects of residential and commercial conveyancing, company law, transfer of undertakings and share sale and purchase transactions, equity and general litigation.
 He frequently acts on behalf of organisations with large and diverse property portfolios.

 Eugenee holds a Diploma in Property Tax (Law Society of Ireland) and served on the Law Society Taxation Committee for many years – during which time he regularly provided tutoring on tax.